-An overview of (almost) all software that we provide in the central software stack or for which we provide ready-to-use EasyBuild build recipes for a user installation can be found in the LUMI Software Library.
+An overview of (almost) all software that we provide pre-installed in the central software stack or for which we provide ready-to-use EasyBuild build recipes for a user installation can be found in the LUMI Software Library.

 Spack is another popular package manager to install software mostly from sources for optimal performance on HPC systems.
 We provide a Spack configuration that is configured to use of the compilers available on LUMI and which can install packages in the upstream Spack repository.
 However, we do no package development ourselves in Spack.